robfatland/runawaytrain/README.md

-Purpose: Deploy some AWS machinery -- including a Lambda function -- to regularly check AWS account integrity and responds to a compromised (bad guy in the barn) state.
-Bad guys have been known to spin up compute resources that burn thousands of dollars per hour, a deplorable state we refer to as the *runaway train*.
+Purpose: Deploy some AWS machinery -- including a Lambda function -- to regularly check AWS account integrity and respond to a compromised (bad guy intruder) state.
+Bad guys have been known to spin up compute resources that burn thousands of dollars per hour, a deplorable turn of events that we refer to as a *runaway train*.

-There are two conditions that can trigger the shutdown: The number of running EC2 instances exceeds a given threshold; or recent spend in the account exceeds a second threshold.
-Under either condition we proceed to stop all EC2 instances, and discontinue IAM User access whether via console, AWS Role or API.
+There are two conditions that can trigger the shutdown: The number of running EC2 instances in a Member account exceeds a given threshold; or recent spend in the Member Account exceeds a second threshold.
+Under either condition we proceed to stop all EC2 instances and discontinue User access via console, AWS Role and/or API.

-Specifically we are building for a single Payer account plus some number of Sub-Accounts.
+The runaway train build applies to a single Payer (Management/Security) Account plus some Sub-accounts aka Member Accounts.

-## Notes on what next
+## Notes from 03-OCT-2023

 - Terminology: The Payer Account is also referred to as the Management/Security (M/S) Account
 - Terminology: The Sub-account is also referred to as a Member Account